DeMoray28/An-Unspoken-Language/index.md

 title: Welcome!
 ---
 Hi, I'm Ando.
 I've decided to learn a new skill and that skill is programming/coding.
-Join me on my journey to discover new skills and processes in a seemingly infinite field of the tech world.
+In this blog, you can join me on my journey to discover and learn new skills and processes in a seemingly infinite field.